 This post contains affiliate links.
 If you click through and make a purchase, we may receive a commission (at no additional cost to you).
 Thanks for supporting HiP Paris in this way so we can continue to provide you with fabulous content.

-John Donohue’s new book A Table in Paris will be released on Tuesday.
-We interviewed John to mark the event.
-A Table in Paris features more than 100 ink drawings of the city’s most beloved restaurants.
+John Donohue’s book A Table in Paris features more than 100 ink drawings of the city’s most beloved restaurants.
 With his signature one-color style, Donohue has rendered iconic institutions from Bofinger to Mokonuts, and everything in between.
 The book is also full of tips from locals and cultural experts such as Ruth Reichl, Lindsey Tramuta, Alec Lobrano, Maira Kalman, and HiP Paris founder Erica Berman.
 It’s the perfect companion for your next trip to Paris, be it real or imaginary.

 Living in Paris and trying to “make it as a writer” means I don’t often go to restaurants, and when I have the money to drink, I do my drinking at the same cheap bars.
 But, after six months of the city sitting shuttered, I was missing our restaurants.
 Luckily, I was sent a copy of John Donohue’s A Table in Paris, a collection of drawings and conversations celebrating the combination of dining and artistic creativity that is so uniquely Parisian.
 A follow-up to John’s All the Restaurants in New York, A Table in Paris pairs delicious visuals of iconic restaurant architecture with the sweet nothings of Parisians waxing poetic about the restaurants they love.
 I recently spoke with John about how his book can transport us to better tastes and conversations.